Given data processing issues, certain data in the following release were edited in August 2018

 The Federal Reserve Bank of New York released results from its June 2016 SCE Credit Access Survey, which provides information on consumers' experiences and expectations regarding credit demand and credit access.

-- The distribution of credit seekers improved compared to the February 2016 Credit Access Survey: the share of respondents who were too discouraged to apply over the past 12 months despite needing credit fell from 5.8 percent in February to 5.4 percent (down from 6.8 percent in October 2015), reaching its lowest value since the start of the Credit Access Survey in October 2013.
-The proportion of respondents who applied for credit and were granted credit over the last 12 months was 33.4 percent, slightly below the 34.0 percent level in February.
-The proportion of respondents who applied for credit and were rejected dropped from 9.0 percent in February to 8.0 percent.
+- The distribution of credit seekers improved compared to the February 2016 Credit Access Survey: the share of respondents who were too discouraged to apply over the past 12 months despite needing credit fell from 6.5 percent in February to 6.3 percent (down from 7.9 percent in October 2015), reaching its lowest value since the start of the Credit Access Survey in October 2013.
+The proportion of respondents who applied for credit and were granted credit over the last 12 months was 41.8 percent, slightly above the 40.6 percent level in February.
+The proportion of respondents who applied for credit and were rejected dropped from 8.0 percent in February to 7.2 percent.

-- Application rates declined from 43.0 percent to 41.5 percent, towards the lower end of the range in which they have prevailed over the last year.
-Application rates declined for both younger (ages 40 and under) and older (ages 60 and over) respondents.
+- Application rates increased slightly from 48.8 percent to 49.0 percent, driven by both younger (ages 40 and under) and older (ages 60 and older) respondents.

 - Turning to specific credit types (credit card, credit card limit increase, auto loan, mortgage, and mortgage refinance):

 - Application rates for credit cards increased from 28.5 percent in February to 30.6 percent, their highest reading since the series start.
 The increase was driven primarily by high credit score respondents (scores of 760 and above) and middle-age respondents (ages 41 to 59).
 The request rate for credit card limit increases declined from 15.4 percent to 11.7 percent.
 Application rates for other credit types (auto, mortgage, and refinancing) were within or close to a percentage point of their February 2016 levels.